Desp0o/izziDateFormatter/README.md

 | yyyy_MM_dd_HH_mm              | yyyy-MM-dd HH:mm              | 2024-08-08 13:45           |

-## Usage/Examples
+📖 Usage

 you just need to do:
-- Current date format: Specify the format of the date you currently have
+- 🎨 Current date format: Enter the date format you currently have
+- 📌 Current date: Enter the date you currently have
-- Target date format: Specify the format you want to convert the date to.
+- 🚀 Target date format: Specify the format you want to convert the date to.
-- Format options: You can select a format from the ```DateFormats``` enum or provide your own custom format string.
+- 🎨 Format options: You can select a format from the ```DateFormats``` enum or provide your own custom format string.

 ```javascript